 After the CWCA is constructed and the cover is in place, final grading of the site will be performed to achieve a free-draining surface that will prevent ponding of water in the CWCA area and minimize concentration of runoff that would cause rills or other conditions leading to scour.
-The re-graded contours are estimated to be approximately those shown on Figure 7 and will be shown, along with surveys requirements, on construction drawings identified in Appendix G.
+The re-graded contours are estimated to be approximately those shown on Figure 7 and will be shown, along with surveys requirements, on construction drawings identified in Appendix G. During re-grading, a berm will be pushed on the west side of the CWCA to divert stormwater from draining into Ambrosia Lake.

 SRI has no plans to alter runoff to Ambrosia Lake or Arroyo del Puerto, and nothing to be done in mine reclamation will affect any water rights connected to Arroyo del Puerto.
 SRI does not plan to disturb the existing berm or ditch north and west of the mine; the local surface water drainage patterns have adjusted to these features that were not part of the mine.
-Except for grading to direct runoff away from the CWCA, whatever flow paths of surface water runoff that have existed since cessation of mining in 1982 will be unchanged by reclamation of the Section 12 Mine.
+Except for grading to direct runoff away from the CWCA, whatever flow paths of surface water runoff that have existed since the cessation of mining in 1982 will be unchanged by reclamation of the Section 12 Mine.

 The site grading plan will be based on the topography remaining after removal of waste rock and contaminated soil.
-Grading will direct surface water away from the CWCA and toward Ambrosia Lake or other natural water courses west of the mine site.
-The existing discharge point of Ambrosia Lake, , will be left undisturbed at elevation 7068.5 feet so that the maximum standing water level in the lake will be limited to that elevation and lake water will not rise to the elevation of the base of the CWCA.
+Grading will direct surface water away from the CWCA.
+The existing discharge point of Ambrosia Lake, will be left undisturbed at elevation 7068.5 feet so that the maximum standing water level in the lake will be limited to that elevation and lake water will not rise to the elevation of the base of the CWCA.